VroumBot/states-generator/README.md

 ### Quick start

-Run this locally to quickly generate custom starting States to **test your simulations and strategy** on various environments.
+Go to [`vroumbot.github.io/states-generator`](https://vroumbot.github.io/states-generator/) or run this locally to quickly generate custom starting States to **test your simulations and strategy** on various environments.

 It should look like this: